-Sleep problems in individuals with FXS can be a significant problem for caregivers.
-Sleep problems requiring treatment occur more frequently in adolescents and young adults with FXS and autism than in their counterparts without autism.
-In contrast, sleep problems requiring treatment occur with equal frequency in children with FXS with and without co-occurring autism.
-A recent FORWARD investigation showed that sleep difficulties are associated with behavioral problems in individuals with FXS.
-Indeed, the presence of any of the sleep problems was more frequently associated with the occurrence of irritability and aggression.
+Sleep problems in individuals with FXS can be a significant problem for families/caregivers.
+In the recent FORWARD study, caregivers who acknowledged them as problematic for the family ranged from ~7% (children snoring loudly) to ~15%-20% (children experiencing other sleep difficulties).
+For three of the investigated sleep difficulties (e.g., difficulty falling asleep), based on the proportion of reports indicating a problem was usually present versus a problem was a family concern, severity was greater than impact.
+For the other three sleep problems (e.g., frequent nighttime awakenings), family impact was higher than severity.9 Sleep problems requiring treatment occur more frequently in adolescent/young adults with FXS and ASD than in their counterparts without ASD.
+In contrast, sleep problems requiring treatment occur with equal frequency in children with FXS with and without co-occurring ASD.15 As mentioned above, a previous study found that there were no significant differences in sleep patterns between those receiving drugs and those who were not.17

+The recent FORWARD investigation showed that sleep difficulties are associated with behavioral problems in individuals with FXS.
+Indeed, presence of any of the sleep problems was more frequently associated with the occurrence of irritability and aggression.
 All sleep problems, except morning tiredness, were also associated with hyperactivity.
-Self-injurious behavior in males with FXS has also been associated with a number of co-occurring conditions, including sleep problems.
+Interestingly, anxiety was only associated with loud snoring.9 Self-injurious behavior in males with FXS has been associated with a number of co-occurring conditions including sleep problems.38 The findings in FXS are aligned with those in children with idiopathic ASD, in whom poor sleep, particularly at the moderate to severe level, has also been shown to be associated with increased daytime behavior problems such as irritability, hyperactivity, aggression, as well as internalizing behaviors such as self-injurious behaviors, anxiety, and depression.^{12, 19}

-There is some data from other populations that behavior can improve with treatment of a sleep disorder.
-In a study using an extended-release preparation of melatonin, increases in sleep duration in children with autism were associated with improvements in behavior.
-One study showed that treating obstructive sleep apnea in typically developing children improved behavior.
+While the FORWARD database did not investigate whether sleep disturbances were the cause of the behavior concerns in individuals with FXS, or a consequence of the behavior problem, there is some data from other populations that behavior can improve with treatment of a sleep disorder.
+In a study using an extended-release preparation of melatonin, increases in sleep duration in children with ASD was associated with improvements in behavior.34 Tran et al. (2005) showed that treatment of obstructive sleep apnea in typically developing children improved behavior.40